Producing and supplying fluids: F-gas controls

 You must label F-gas containers 'placed on the market' showing the type and quantity of fluid.
 Labels must show the:

-Fluid retained in the container must be properly removed by certified personnel at the end of the container's life.
+Any fluid retained in a container must be removed by appropriately qualified personnel at the end of the container's life.
+Disposal must ensure gases are reclaimed, recycled or destroyed.

 Make sure you are properly qualified